plasticmacaroni/bg3-missables/checklist.md

 - Meet a [monster hunter](https://bg3.wiki/wiki/Gandrel) and deal with him as you see fit
 # Riverside Teahouse
 - Save a [pregnant mother](https://bg3.wiki/wiki/Save_Mayrina)
+- ::item_story:: A missable [item](https://bg3.wiki/wiki/Mayrina%27s%20Locket) can be obtained here.
+Obtaining this item may prevent obtaining other items, so it is not recommended to collect this one.
+(Alternate methods may be available.
+Verification needed.)
 # Overgrown Tunnel
 # Overgrown Tunnel (Ancient Abode)
 # Overgrown Tunnel (Acrid Workshop)